Miguel OchoaChicano/Latino Studies and

 Esmeralda Hic | I was born and raised in the Coachella Valley of Southern California, a majority Latinx, immigrant, and working-class community.
 My experiences with environmental racism inspired me to major in Earth System Science so that I could have a fundamental understanding of the science behind climate change and better understand the environmental issues my community was facing.
 As I progressed in my undergraduate career, I realized that although I was learning the science behind the climate crisis very well, I was lacking knowledge surrounding the social inequities and challenges that climate change presented, specifically as it relates to communities of color.

 Double majoring in Chicano/Latino Studies allowed me to have a more complete understanding of the climate crisis.
 As I learned about rising sea levels, worsening air quality, and resource scarcity I was also able to connect it back to equity issues and societal dynamics thanks to my experience in my Chicano/Latinx Studies classes.
 Double majoring allowed me to be a more informed scientist and advocate who understands how all of these issues are connected.
-Now as an alumna, I am starting a new position with the RAY Diversity Fellowship, a program intended to increase environmental leadership among young professionals of color.
-Through the program, I will be working at the Institute for Market Transformation, a nonprofit in Washington D.C., as their Policy Fellow.
-I will be working with communities across the country to meet their energy efficiency needs and help with their responses to the climate crisis.
-In the future, I hope to return to academia for grad school and I hope to eventually find my way back to my own community to help address the climate and societal issues we face and to help contribute to our community resilience.
+As an alumna, I started a new position with the RAY Diversity Fellowship, a program intended to increase environmental leadership among young professionals of color.
+Through the program, I worked at the Institute for Market Transformation, a nonprofit in Washington D.C., as their Policy Fellow.
+I worked with communities across the country to meet their energy efficiency needs and help with their responses to the climate crisis.
+Currently, I am the Collaborative Partnerships Program Coordinator at the People's Climate Innovation Center.

 Class of 2020